-8 Ways to Donate Your Old Mattress
+Used Mattress Donations: 6 Ways to Donate Your Old Mattress

 One way to avoid adding on to that number?
 Donating your mattress.
 Here's what you need to know about the mattress donation process.

 You can donate a mattress, so long as it's in good condition.
 So make sure your bed is free of bed bugs, stains, odors, and significant rips and tears because most charitable organizations won't accept a damaged mattress.

-Where to donate your mattress
+6 best places to donate your old mattress

 Charities are a great way to donate your mattress while helping someone in the market for a gently used bed.

-Furniture Bank is a network of charitable and non-profit organizations that helps vulnerable individuals and families find gently used furniture, mattresses included, at little or no cost.
+Furniture Bank Network is a network of charitable and non-profit organizations that helps vulnerable individuals and families find gently used furniture, mattresses included, at little or no cost.

 Visit Furniture Bank and search for an affiliated organization near you to donate your bed.
-Depending on your location, you can request a pick up of your old mattress.
+Depending on your location, you can request a pickup of your old mattress.

-Habit for Humanity
+2. Habitat for Humanity

-Habit for Humanity is best known for building homes for low-income families, but they also operate donation centers called ReStores.
+Habitat for Humanity is best known for building homes for low-income families, but they also operate donation centers called ReStores.

 Donation Town is a helpful resource that provides a national web-based directory of charities that offer mattress donation options.
 Use the handy search tool to find a charity near you.
 They may even be able to pick it up and haul it away for you.